 Can you spot the outliers in the following sequence: 000000001000000001?
 Detecting outliers fast can be mission critical for many applications in military, air transport, and energy production.

 This article shows you the most basic outlier detection algorithm: if an observed value deviates from the mean by more than the standard deviation, it is considered an outlier.
+You can also watch the explainer video here:

 First, let’s study what exactly is an outlier.
 In this article, we make the basic assumption that all observed data is normally distributed around a mean value.
 For example, consider the following sequence: